alimajed92/gen-ai-ResumeRanker/README.md

     cd ResumeRanker
     ```

-2. Create and activate a virtual environment:
+2. Run the setup script:
     ```sh
-    python -m venv env
+    python setup.py
-    source env/bin/activate  # On Windows use `env\Scripts\activate`
     ```

+    This script will:
+    - Create a virtual environment.
-3. Install the required dependencies:
+    - Install the required dependencies.
-    ```sh
-    pip install -r requirements.txt
-    ```

-4. Set up environment variables:
+    - Provide instructions to activate the virtual environment.
+    - Ask if you want to run the application now (Y/N).

-    - Copy `env.example` to `.env` and fill in the required values.
+3. Change the [env.example](http://_vscodecontentref_/2) to [.env](http://_vscodecontentref_/3) and fill in the environment variables.

 ## Usage